jserrao/commando/readme.md

 Have you ever sat at your computer, hopelessly googling for linux commands?
 Yes, yes you have.
 And don't worry, I have too.
 In fact, I did this so much that I just started taking notes for myself.
 Turns out this list is quite useful now, so I thought I'd share it.

 Commando aims to be a simple guide to the Linux command line.
-It's not quite there yet, as this is just my notes but send some pull requests and hopefully we can get there.
+It's not quite there yet, as this is just my notes but send me some pull requests and hopefully we can get there.
 As is, I think this thing is pretty useful - at least to me.
 Hopefully you find it useful too.

 Index of Commands